shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-04.md

    >**Note** : Your flow opens with the Copilot pane on the side.
 You can now edit your flow by using the cloud flows designer with copilot capabilities.
 Try typing the following prompts.

-      a.
+   - a.
 Delete action X.

-      b.
+   - b.
 I want to send an email at the end of the flow with subject equal to the SharePoint file name.

-      c.
+   - c .
 Instead of email, I want to post message on Teams channel.

-      d.
+   - d.
 Check if each of the Sharepoint items being returned has a title that equals 'USB', and if so, send an email.